dancpluz/PokemonAssemblyVersion/README.md

 - Story with dialog boxes
 - Soundtrack
 - Usable items and money system
+- Different types and battle moves
-- 5 different types of pokemons
+- 6 unique pokemons
 - Map and structures you can enter
 - Battles with AI pokemons
 - Battle scenes with action menu
 - Player movement
 - Interactive NPCs
 - Pause menu
 - Special terrains with random pokemon generation

+## 🖼 Design

 ## 🛠 Built With